-As we discussed in Chapter 2, TCP/IP networking may rely on different schemes to convert names into addresses.
+As we discussed in Chapter 2, Issues of TCP/IP Networking, TCP/IP networking may rely on different schemes to convert names into addresses.
 The simplest way is a host table stored in /etc/hosts.
 This is useful only for small LANs that are run by one single administrator and otherwise have no IP traffic with the outside world.
-The format of the hosts file has already been described in Chapter 5.
+The format of the hosts file has already been described in Chapter 5, Configuring TCP/IP Networking.